aslamanver/sntp-client-android/README.md

 ```
 <hr>

-2. Current time zone can be passed to retrive current time of the device zone.
+2. Current time zone can be passed to retrieve the current time of the device zone.
 ```java
 Calendar.getInstance().getTimeZone();
 ```